Skip to contents

 Daytime Highs and Overnight Lows

-The cd package ships daytime maximum (tmax) and overnight minimum (tmin) temperatures alongside the daily mean.
-They carry distinct information.
-Overnight minimums warming faster than daytime maximums — the “day-night asymmetry” — is one of the textbook fingerprints of greenhouse warming.
-Karl et al. (1993) documented this first at the global scale, finding overnight minimums rose at roughly three times the rate of daytime maximums between 1951 and 1990 (0.84 vs 0.28 °C).
-Whether a watershed or region shows that signal depends on local geography (valley inversions, snow cover, slope-aspect mix).
+Alongside the daily mean, the cd package ships tmax (daytime maximum) and tmin (overnight minimum).
+When overnight minimums warm faster than daytime maximums, that’s the “day-night asymmetry” — a textbook fingerprint of greenhouse warming, first documented globally by Karl et al. (1993) (overnight minimums rose roughly three times faster than daytime maximums between 1951 and 1990).
+Whether a region shows the signal depends on local geography (valley inversions, snow cover, slope-aspect mix).

-For the Kootenay Lake Region, overnight minimums are warming faster than daytime maximums — the textbook day-night asymmetry, though the gap here is smaller than at higher-latitude sites.
-Daytime maximums warmed about +0.024 °C per year since 1951 (+1.8 °C cumulative), while overnight minimums warmed about +0.027 °C per year (+2.0 °C cumulative).
-The overnight side warmed roughly 0.2 °C more than the daytime side over the full record.
-The three figures below show the tmax, tmin and diurnal-range time series that yield those numbers.
+For the Kootenay Lake Region, overnight minimums are warming faster than daytime maximums.
+Daytime maximums warmed about +0.024 °C/year since 1951 (+1.8 °C cumulative); overnight minimums warmed about +0.027 °C/year (+2.0 °C cumulative).
+The overnight side has gained roughly 0.2 °C more than the daytime side over the full record.

 Snowpack

-For the Kootenay Lake Region the snowpack signal is sharper than in northern BC reporting regions, in line with the Selkirks / Purcells sitting at warmer latitudes than Peace-region snow zones.
+The Kootenay Lake Region snowpack signal is sharp.
 Annual snow water equivalent (SWE) is down 23% (206 → 160 mm) since the 1951–1980 reference.
 Annual snowfall and annual snowmelt both fell about 15%, and the snowmelt midpoint (DOY-50) shifted 12.6 days earlier in the year.
 Annual peak SWE — the seasonal maximum — dropped 92 mm (-16%).
-And — distinct from the FWCP Peace where total precipitation is roughly stable — annual precipitation in the Kootenay Lake Region has declined ~7% since the reference period, with a long-term Mann-Kendall p of 0.02.
+Annual precipitation in the Kootenay Lake Region has declined ~7% since the reference period, with a long-term Mann-Kendall p of 0.02.
 Together this is a “warmer and drier” story rather than a “warmer-only” one.

 Seasonal snowpack curve